citp/privacy-policy-historical/s/sp/spo/sportsinteraction.com.md

 You can unsubscribe from email announcements at any time.
 To unsubscribe from either the odds by email service, or the weekly newsletter, simply login to your account and change your personal preferences under 'Personal Options', or alternatively, send an email to: [support@sportsinteraction.com](mailto:support@sportsinteraction.com).

 Our site also provides users with the opportunity to opt-out of receiving communications from us at the point of signing up.
-However, if at any time you wish to indicate that you never want to receive communications from us, then simply send an email to [support@sportsinteraction.com](mailto:support@sportsinteraction.com).
+However, if at any time you wish to indicate that you never want to receive communications from us, then simply contact us via our at <http://www.sportsinteraction.com/support>.

 ### Right to Change Internet Privacy Statement